mkearney/data-scribers/content/post/2017-02-27-spotify-all-20-million-tracks.md

   - mytinyshinyscom
 ---

-I have consistently been interested in assessing music information in R, for example my - somewhat dormant -charts dashboard A recent, excellent, blog post by RCharlie featuring the Spotify and Genius APIs to determine a ‘Gloom Index’ for Radiohead tracks piqued my[... <i class="fas fa-external-link-alt"></i>](https://www.mytinyshinys.com/2017/02/27/spotify---all-20-million-tracks/)
+I have consistently been interested in assessing music information in R, for example my - somewhat dormant -charts dashboard A recent, excellent, blog post by RCharlie featuring the Spotify and Genius APIs to determine a ‘Gloom Index’ for Radiohead tracks piqued my interest[... <i class="fas fa-external-link-alt"></i>](https://www.mytinyshinys.com/2017/02/27/spotify---all-20-million-tracks/)